Autism Training Curriculums -

 Caregivers

 Autism training for caregivers is a vital resource for those providing support to individuals on the autism spectrum.
 This presentation offers background knowledge and practical strategies to enhance the well-being and quality of life for both caregivers and those they care for.
-De-escalating adverse situations, calming techniques, and what to do if an autistic person bolts or wanders off are among the topics covered.
+De-escalating adverse situations, calming techniques, and what to do if an autistic person flees or wanders off are among the topics covered.

 911 Dispatchers